 Stumps will be ground out approximately 8 inches below grade; the waste material will be removed and the area will be restored with topsoil.
 This process may be completed all at once or over the course of a few days, depending on weather and staffing.
 Crews are working on a quadrant by quadrant basis.

 Right-of-way stumps can be removed, at the resident’s expense, by following the same process as replanting by residents in the right-of-way.
 Complete an application for a permit.
+(The permit should be filled out the same as a planting permit, with the exception that the reason for work is "stump grinding.")
 Stumps must be ground to 6-8 inches below grade.
 Trees planted in the same area will need to be moved 3-5 feet to one side or the other to avoid root systems from the tree that was removed.
 Property owners will need to grind the stump out completely to a depth of approximately 18-24 inches if they plan on re-planting in the exact same location.

 ReLeaf Cedar Rapids Application/Permit

 What is the definition of a right-of-way stump?

 Right-of-way stumps are stumps that are located on land that is owned by the City, but maintained by the property owner.
 It includes the grassy portion of land between the curb and the property line.
 The right-of-way is reserved for traffic signs, utilities, street lights, sidewalks, snow storage and public trees.

 What is the process for having it removed?

 - Ornamental plantings, rocks, brick or stone are not permitted in the right-of-way and must be removed.
 This helps to ensure that workers have good, safe access and allows the stump to be removed at the appropriate depth.

 - An initial crew will grind right-of-way stumps approximately 8 inches below grade.

 - A restoration crew will follow to clean up on a later date.
 Restoration will include the removal of waste material, placing topsoil where the stump was removed and seeding.